scarletjs/scarlet/README.md

     self.memberFunction2 = function() {};
 }

-someFunction = scarlet.intercept(someFunction, scarlet.type.asPrototype()) //-> memberFunction1 and 2 will now be intercepted
+someFunction = scarlet.intercept(someFunction, scarlet.PROTOTYPE) //-> memberFunction1 and 2 will now be intercepted
     .using(someInterceptor)
     .proxy();